Chapter 2:

 “Yesterday the old guys at the moving agency took me drinking after work with for the first time.
 I remember them giving me all kinds of advice on women and adulthood but they were drunk as hell so I have no idea what I should even take seriously.
 Honda-san drank until his face was red and he passed out at the front entrance so I had to help him get home and I ended up being late for Asu’s surprise party.
 She was mad but still gave me this little notebook and a slice of chocolate cake so I was sure happy.
 I’m thinking about switching jobs now that I’ve become an adult, maybe start a new chapter in my life.
 I’ve been eyeing a delivery company that popped up Kitahama, I think the hours would give me more free time.”

 Guilt stabbed at Asuka’s heart once again.
 Every day she thinks about how much Kyo had done for her.
-How much he had given up taking care of her.
+How much he had given up raising her.
 And now that he’s gone, she’ll never been able to pay him back.
 To think he’d written a bucket list; an entire myriad of things he might’ve wanted to do but couldn’t because he was stuck with her.

 Asuka shakes her head.
-The 13-ounce notebook began to feel like lead in her hands as she flipped the page to read what her brother’s deepest desires were.
-On top of the next page, the following was written:
+The 13-ounce notebook begins to feel like lead in her hands as she flips the page to read what her brother’s deepest desires were.
+On top of the next line, the following was written:

-The news she learned from earlier swam in her brain, if she was going to atone, maybe this was the best way to do it!
+The news she’d learned from earlier swam in her brain like a circling shark.
+If she was going to atone for his death, maybe this was the best way to do it.
 Things settle into place for her like a newly completed jigsaw puzzle, and she makes up her mind.
 Her heart is racing and energy that hasn’t been present for so long surges through her body.
 What has she got to lose?
 The world is ending anyways, might as well make the most of it….

 MyAnimeList iconMyAnimeList icon